adanb13/bitvoker/README.md

 > The AI summary feature is not available in all regions due to [Meta AI](https://www.meta.ai/)'s regional limitations.

 >[!TIP]
 > Unauthenticated prompts are subject to usage limits.
-If you are sending hundreds of notifications per day to **bitvoker**, it is recommended that you disable the AI feature when you encounter a rate limit.
+If you are sending hundreds of notifications per day to **LogForge-Notifier**, it is recommended that you disable the AI feature when you encounter a rate limit.
 Support for selective AI summary to help avoid this issue will be available in a future release.

 ## Setup
-This repository supports two ways of running **bitvoker**.
+This repository supports two ways of running **LogForge-Notifier**.
 For a consistent and isolated environment, using Docker is recommended.

 ### Docker